Sys-Inventor-Lab/new-memory-systems/iSwap/README.md

 rmmod iswap.ko
 ```

 5. Ready to run users' applications.
 And use `nice/renice` to specify the high priority applications.
+Currently:
+* For high-priority applications: -20 <= nice < 0
+* For low-priority applications: 0 <= nice <= 19